Top 15 Most Visited National Parks in the USA, 2023 Update

 Location: New York and New Jersey

-Gateway National Recreation Area is one of the more diverse options on this list, with a range of indoor and outdoor activities to keep you entertained year-round.
-Check out the Sandy Hook lighthouse, a wildlife refuge center, and former military outposts if the weather doesn’t cooperate.
-When the sun comes out, hit the beach, trails, or team sports venues.
+Gateway National Recreation Area has a range of indoor and outdoor activities to keep you entertained.
+Check out the Sandy Hook lighthouse, a wildlife refuge center, and former military outposts.
+When the sun is out, hit the beach and trails.

-There’s no reservation required for visiting, but you can expect to pay an entrance fee to hit the beach during peak season (Memorial Day weekend through Labor Day Weekend).
+There’s no reservation required for visiting, but you can expect to pay an entrance fee to hit the beach during peak season which is Memorial Day weekend through Labor Day Weekend.

-Campers can reserve sites at Sandy Hook campground for up to 14 consecutive nights.
+Tent campers can reserve sites at the Sandy Hook campground.

 Image Credit: carlosphotos/Depositphotos.com.